lqb2/lqb2.github.io/facilitation.md

 		<p>Hi!
 I'm excited to support you or your organization in your work!
 Below is info about my background, areas of expertise, clients, testimonials, availability, and my pricing guidelines.
-Please check this out and then let's get on the phone (or video is even better!).
+Please check this page out, look around at <a href="http://lqb2.co/in-the-world">the type of stuff I get up to</a> and then let's get on the phone (or video is even better!).
 Email is the best way to initiate a conversation: lawrence@lqb2.co.
 Thanks and I'm looking forward to connecting.

 		<blockquote>To facilitate means 'to make easier.' — adrienne maree brown</blockquote>